In part 2 of this 2-part “Get the Look” style guide, I’ll show you how to bring a touch of Scandi style to your small bathroom, with “Lagom”.

 Focus on statement pieces

 Choose whether your bath, shower, toilet or basin will be your statement piece.
-The big functional items should be the things which catch the most attention.
+The big functional items should be the things that catch the most attention.
 Aim to make one of these your focal point and complement with coordinated designs.

 Enhance the feeling of light and space